Institutional Diplomas (DE)

 Christine Forgeat, PRAG

-What is a DE: School Diploma?
+What is a DE: Diploma of the Institution?

 Objectives